Soham-Debnath/Python-Snake-water-Gun/README.md

-# This is the Snake Water Game in Python.
+# This is the Snake Water Game in Python language.